mahhung12/AgeOf23/README.md

 ### Friendships

 People at this age may be nurturing long-standing friendships from their school days, cherishing those bonds that have stood the test of time.
-Simultaneously, they might be forging new connections, expanding their social circles, and learning from diverse perspectives.
+Sim ultaneously, they might be forging new connections, expanding their social circles, and learning from diverse perspectives.

 ### Romantic Relationships